-All meals — breakfast, lunch, and dinner — will be provided during the trek, and breakfast will only be provided in Kathmandu.
+Breakfast, lunch, and dinner — will be provided during the trek, and breakfast will only be provided in Kathmandu.
 We host welcome and farewell dinners for our guests.
-During the trek, we have breakfast and dinner at tea-houses or lodges where we spend nights while there will be lunch at tea-houses on the way.
+During the tour, we have breakfast and dinner at tea houses or lodges where we spend nights while there will be lunch at tea houses on the way.
 You have the option to choose from Nepali, continental, Tibetan, and Indian cuisines.
-As we take care of our guests, we ensure that you are getting healthy food.
+As we take care of our guests, we ensure that you get healthy food.
 We prioritize locally produced organic food and also provide you with seasonable fruits.

-Note: If you are a vegetarian, let us know in advance so that we could make proper arrangements for food as per your wish during the trek
+Note: If you are a vegetarian, let us know in advance so that we can make proper arrangements for food as per your wish during the trek

-You will be accommodated in a three-star standard hotel in Kathmandu and a guesthouse/teahouse during the trek.
+During the trek, you will be accommodated in a three-star standard hotel in Kathmandu and a guesthouse/teahouse.
 All accommodations are on a twin-shared basis.
 A single supplement will be served on request and will cost an additional.
 Adventure Club Trek will arrange rooms with attached washrooms; however, teahouses in some places only have shared washing and toilet facilities.
-Also, note that single rooms are readily available in Kathmandu and the trekking regions at lower altitudes but, it might be complicated to find them at higher altitudes.
+Also, note that single rooms are readily available in Kathmandu and the trekking regions at lower altitudes, but it might be complicated to find them at higher altitudes.

 Acclimatization And High-Altitude Sickness

 The acclimatization planned during the trip helps trekkers adapt to the environment with less oxygen.
 Our body needs time to adjust to higher altitudes.
 Rushing to the higher elevation without acclimatization may result in acute mountain sickness (AMS), which could be fatal.
 The trekkers may suffer from AMS above 2,400m/7,875ft as the amount of oxygen becomes less and less with the increase in elevation.